-READY TO FIND OUT ABOUT THE BEST WATERFALLS IN SWITZERLAND?
+READY TO FIND OUT ABOUT THE BEST SWISS WATERFALLS?

-Although Switzerland is well known for its enormous Alps, stunning rivers, and pure lakes, its impressive waterfalls are an underappreciated feature of the nation.
-While I have to admit that I am more focused on those mountain peaks and lakes myself, I have to say: These waterfalls are a stunner.
+Although Switzerland is well known for its enormous Alps, stunning rivers, and pure lakes, Switzerland´s impressive waterfalls are an underappreciated feature of the nation.
+While I have to admit that I am more focused on those mountain peaks and lakes myself, I have to say that waterfalls in Switzerland are a stunner.

 The best waterfalls in Switzerland are as diverse as they are exciting, with glistening, towering, and roaring features.
 They rush and crash down stunning cliffs, some even among the best in Europe.
 Switzerland´s waterfalls range from remote hidden jewels accessible only by strenuous walks to easily reachable tourist attractions.

-The Bernese Oberland is home to this breathtaking waterfall – the Staubbach Falls – just above the picturesque village of Lauterbrunnen – the valley of 72 waterfalls.
-Staubbach Falls plunges from almost 1,000 feet in height and is one of the tallest single cascades falls in Switzerland.
+- The Bernese Oberland is home to this breathtaking waterfall – the Staubbach Falls, which is just above the picturesque village of Lauterbrunnen.

-You can spot it from the train station already and if you are in the small center of Lauterbrunnen, the view will leave you breathless.
-This is one of the unique waterfalls as you can also walk behind it – first you’ll need to climb a steep ascent and then you have one of the most breathtaking vistas from behind the falls.
+You can spot the waterfalls from the Lauterbrunnen train station and if you are in the small center of Lauterbrunnen, the view will leave you breathless.
+This waterfall is even more unique as you can also walk behind it.
+First, you’ll need to climb a steep ascent and then you have one of the most breathtaking vistas from behind the falls.

 Here is how to spend one day in Lauterbrunnen and how to walk behind the Staubbach Waterfall.

-The Trümmelbach Waterfalls is the biggest underground waterfall in the country and definitely cannot be missed.
-Up to 5,000 gallons of water per second are transported from the glaciers of the Jungfrau mountains down to the Lauterbrunnen Valley.
+The Trümmelbach Waterfalls is the biggest underground waterfall in the country – a place not to miss if you are in the Bernese Oberland region.
+Up to 5,000 gallons (19,000 liters) of water per second are transported from the glaciers of the Jungfrau mountains down to the Lauterbrunnen Valley.

-Sherlock Holmes is famed for having “died” at Reichenbach Falls, but the falls have long been well-known in Europe.
+Sherlock Holmes is famed for having “died” at Reichenbach Falls, but the falls have been well-known in Europe before that.
 They’re a collection of waterfalls in Switzerland that are located on the Reichenbach stream in the Bernese Oberland.
-At 820 feet tall, they’re truly impressive and close to Meiringen.

 And we are back in Lauterbrunnen – between Lauterbrunnen and Stechelberg you’ll find the glorious Mürrenbach Falls – one of the valley’s most raucous waterfalls.
-The Mürrenbach Falls is one of Switzerland’s largest falls, dropping from 1,300 feet.
+The Mürrenbach Falls is one of Switzerland’s largest waterfalls, dropping from 1,300 feet (about 400 meters).

 A little warning here: In the picture, you can just see a small waterfall – I took the picture in the summer of 2022 – after a couple of very dry and hot weeks.
 I have seen it also when it was much more powerful.